Sambillingham/embark/business plan/A-Appendix.md

 **Chris** So for every situation, is there some sort of workshop  involved?

 **Louise** For the majority it will be either a workshop, but for the more general sessions, they will do more presentations followed by an activity.
-We find the for specific subjects, it's much easier to do a workshop because we can show exactly what the university offers for that subject.
+We find that for specific subjects, it's much easier to do a workshop because we can show exactly what the university offers for that subject.

 **Chris** So are most, if not all, of the workshops run by students?